evan314159/truenas-home-kerberos/README.md

 4. Access to the share will remain available via NTLMv2 the user is disabled for SMB or NTLMv2 is disabled via smb_options.

 ## Backup and Recovery
-I am snap-shotting the Kerberos apps/krb5kdc/data directory have tested roll-back snapshots if required, and then backing up the snapshots as per usual.
-It is possible that the snapshots are not crash-consistent but my Kerberos database is minimal and changes very infrequently.
-If there is ever an irrecoverable issue with Kerberos, Kerberos can be reset by deleting the contents of the data dataset and restarting Kerberos.
+I am snap-shotting the Kerberos apps/krb5kdc/data directory, and then backing up the snapshots as per usual.
+Rollbacks will cause issues if the Kerberos database has changed between snapshots, e.g. due to key changes.
+The Kerberos server can be reset by deleting the contents of the data dataset and restarting the container.

 ## Troubleshooting
 * Basic network troubleshooting: is the TrueNAS server reachable, do forwards and reverse DNS work